RaghavD070/red-velvet-cake-for-the-boys/README.md

 - few drops of Red food colour, *preferably the gel paste kind, they don’t dilute the batter*

-- 1 batch of your favourite frosting

 ## Procedure

-1. Preheat the oven to 160°C. Prepare a 12-muffin pan with cupcake liners/mould.
+1. Preheat the oven to 160°C.
 2. In a bowl, sift all the dry ingredients – flour, cocoa powder, sugar, baking powder, baking soda and salt.

 3. In a separate bowl, add the vinegar to milk and leave it aside for 5 minutes.
 Once the milk is curdled (buttermilk is ready), combine oil, vanilla & food colour to it and whisk well.